Image of 2 dogs.

 Image of a dog standing on a sofa.

 Cats are pretty low risk in terms of damage, although they do have a tendency to scratch furniture and curtains if they are not given scratching posts and toys to keep them entertained, so it’s advisable to check with the tenant that these are available to the cat.
 As for birds, rabbits, hamsters, fish and reptiles, damage should be minimal if any.
-It’s important to be warier when it comes to dogs.
+It’s important to be wary when it comes to dogs.

 Also, perhaps arrange to meet the dog beforehand so that you can get an idea of its characteristics.
-If it is friendly, well looked after and appears to be well-behaved, then you shouldn’t have any issues with damage.
+If it is friendly, well looked after and appears to be well-behaved, then you shouldn’t have any issues with pet damage.

 What can I do to minimise the risk of pet damage?

-Firstly, make sure that you or the tenant have adequate insurance provisions for potential pet damage, as this is not usually covered by standard insurance policies such as contents insurance and landlord insurance.
+Firstly, make sure that you or the tenant has adequate insurance provisions for potential pet damage, as this is not usually covered by standard insurance policies such as contents insurance and landlord insurance.
 Definitely double-check this with your provider before agreeing to a pet tenancy.
-Arguably the main concern for many people when it comes to pet damage is the money they might lose buying replacement furniture or carpets or making repairs.
+Arguably, the main concern for many people when it comes to pet damage is the money they might lose buying replacement furniture or carpets or making repairs.
 For this reason, many landlords request a higher deposit – six weeks’ worth of rent instead of the usual four – when taking on a tenant with a pet, particularly a dog.

 Image of a can on a kitchen counter top in a home.